-Throughout the summer and into the fall of 2020, the number of COVID-19 cases in Guatemala grew rapidly.
-While the number of cases in the department of Quiché, where we regularly support, was only a small percentage, these communities continued to face challenges.
+Throughout the summer and fall of 2020, the number of COVID-19 cases in Guatemala grew rapidly.
+While in the department of Quiché, where we regularly support, the number of cases was only a small percentage, these communities continued to face challenges.
 Many families did not have a steady income before this.
 When most of the country shut down, many no longer had work or did not have enough work, leaving them unable to care for their loved ones.

 In July, we sent $5,000 for food assistance.
-Our partner, ASUVI (Asociación Unidos por la Vida – United for Life Association), prepared and delivered food kits to 142 families.* Each kit included the basic necessities: corn, beans, rice, salt, oil, pasta, hygiene items, soap, and masks.
+Our partner ASUVI (Asociación Unidos por la Vida) prepared and delivered food kits to 142 families.* Each kit included the basic necessities: corn, beans, rice, salt, oil, pasta, hygiene items, soap, and masks.
 Thanks to the continued generosity of our supporters, we were able to send additional funds.
-ASUVI delivered food kits to another 137 families* in October.
+In October, ASUVI delivered food kits to 137 more families.*

 - About 35% had women, widows, and single mothers as the heads of household.
 Without us, they would not have been given food assistance because the municipal programs only supported those who were married and gave the help to the husbands.